Applications focus on autonomous/self-driving cars, marine vehicles and drones

-This two-day short course provides an overview and in-depth presentation of the various computer vision and deep learning problems encountered in Autonomous Systems with applications focusing on autonomous/self-driving cars.
-It consists of two parts (A, B), each of them includes 8 one-hour lectures.
+This two-day short course provides an overview and in-depth presentation of the various computer vision and deep learning problems encountered in autonomous systems perception, e.g. in drone imaging or autonomous car vision.
+It consists of two parts (A, B) and each of them includes up to 8 one-hour lectures.

-Part A lectures provide an in-depth presentation to autonomous systems imaging and the relevant architectures as well as a solid background on the necessary topics of computer vision (Image acquisition, camera geometry, Stereo and Multiview imaging, Motion estimation, Mapping and Localization).
-They also provide an overview of the State-of-the-Art on autonomous car vision and real-time road infrastructure monitoring.
+Part A lectures (6-8 hours) provide an in-depth presentation to autonomous systems imaging and the relevant architectures as well as a solid background on the necessary topics of computer vision (Image acquisition, camera geometry, Stereo and Multiview imaging, Mapping and Localization) and machine learning (Introduction to neural networks, Perceptron, backpropagation, Deep neural networks, Convolutional NNs).

 The course will take place at KEDEA, 3is Septemvriou – Panepistimioupoli, 54636, Thessaloniki, Greece.